s-oram/Grace/Manual Files/Grace Manual.md

 # Installation #

-1) Visit www.onesmallclue.com/lucidity.php
+1) Visit www.onesmallclue.com/grace.php
 2) Download and run the installer.

 ## Installation Troubleshooting ##

-If Lucidity doesn't show in your DAW or VST host after installing.
+If Grace doesn't show in your DAW or VST host after installing.
 Try:

-* Check the Lucidity.dll plugin file was installed into the correct VST plugin directory.
+* Check the Grace.dll plugin file was installed into the correct VST plugin directory.
 Many hosts use different default locations for VST plugins and you may have several plugin directories on your hard drive.
 * Check you installed the correct version.
 32bit DAWs require 32bit plugins.
 64bit DAWs require 64bit plugins.
-* Check you only have one Lucidity.dll file in your VST pluging directories.
+* Check you only have one Grace.dll file in your VST pluging directories.
 * Use the "rescan plugin directory" command in your DAW.
 * Try uninstalling and reinstalling.
 * Contact support if none of the above work.